sap-tutorials/Tutorials/tutorials/s4sdk-cloud-foundry-sample-application/s4sdk-cloud-foundry-sample-application.md

 cf push
 ```

 `cf push` is the command used to deploy applications.
-The `-f` flag provides `cf CLI` with the deployment descriptor.
+The `-f` flag provides the CLI with the deployment descriptor.

-  _Hint: If you omit the `-f` flag,  `cf CLI` will check whether there is a file named `manifest.yml` in the current directory.
-If so, `cf CLI` will use this file as deployment descriptor.
+  _Hint: If you omit the `-f` flag,  the CLI will check whether there is a file named `manifest.yml` in the current directory.
+If so, it will use this file as deployment descriptor.
 Else, it will fail._

-After the deployment is finished, `cf CLI`'s output should look like this:
+After the deployment is finished, the output should look like this:

 ![cd push output](cf-push.png)

 Now we can visit the application under its corresponding URL.
-Take the value from `cf CLI`'s `urls: ...` and append the `hello` path:
+Take the value from the CLI's `urls: ...` and append the `hello` path:

 ![deployed application look](deployed-application.png)